gavrilaf/chuck/README.md

 *chuck intg_rec [-address=addr] [-port=port] [-folder=folder]*

 After recording scenarios using recording mode **Chuck** is able to play it.
 The tested application should call endpoint *https://chuck-url/scenario/scenario_id/app_id/no* before any scenario execution.
 Each request should contains *'int-test-identifier = app_id'* in the http header. **Chuck** uses this header to determine which scenario is active for this application.

+### Using make

+*make run-rec/run-dgb/run-intg/run-intg-rec* is running **Сhuck** in different modes with default parameters.

+### How to generate new root certificates

+### Install self signed certificates on iOS simulator
+1. Launch Safari in the simulator.
+2. Drag’n’Drop ‘ca.pem’ file into the browser address line.
+3. Install certificate (press "Allow"/"Done"/"Install" on all questions)
+4. Navigate to Settings > General > About > Certificate Trust Settings
+5. Enable full trust for the new installed certificate

 ## Developing